Lichenostomus melanops cassidix

 There are currently multiple wild to semi-wild colonies established in remnant streamside swamp forest to the east of Melbourne.
 Young birds produced in captivity during the previous breeding season are released into reintroduction sites each year to either establish new colonies, or supplement existing ones.

 In 2006 a reintroduction site was established in Yellingbo Nature Conservation Reserve (YNCR).
 Currently, multiple colonies exist throughout the Reserve.
 Between 2001 and 2012 reintroduction sites were established in Bunyip State Park (BSP).
 The 10-year millennium drought had a significant impact on the BSP habitat and this population no longer exists.
-The YNCR population is doing well, though threats to this fine balance of survival exists.
+The YNCR population is doing well, however we are always mindful that threats to this fine balance of survival exists.

-The map (right) shows the past known distribution of the Helmeted Honeyeater in the mid 1800’s (extensive documented surveys provide evidence of this range), the only remaining wild population (in red) and the failed reintroduction site (in green).
+The map (right) shows the past known distribution of the Helmeted Honeyeater in the mid 1800’s (extensive documented surveys provide evidence of this range), the only remaining wild population (in red) and the reintroduction site at Bunyip State Park where Helmeted Honeyeaters no longer persist (in green).
+NB the 2021 reintroduction site isn’t shown on this map.

 What does the Helmeted Honeyeater eat?

-Approximately 25% of the Helmeted Honeyeater’s diet is nectar and 75% comes from other sources, including lerps that are often found on the leaves of Eucalypts.
+From what we have observed in the wild over decades, and from what the captive breeding program provides to ensure the health of its Helmeted Honeyeaters, we estimate that approximately 25% of the Helmeted Honeyeater’s diet is nectar and 75% comes from other sources, including lerps that are often found on the leaves of Eucalypts and insects that they search for constantly.

 What is the social behaviour of the Helmeted Honeyeater?